AtB-AS/org/GOVERNANCE.md

 - **`Users`**: Any user or general consumer of the infrastructure, API or code.
 - **`Contributor`**: Any developer or designer contributing to the AtB projects.
-  Either by supporting new users, improving documentations, patching code, identifying requirements, or more.
+  Either by supporting new users, improving documentation, patching code, identifying requirements, or more.
 There are many ways to contribute that add high value.
 - **`Committers`**: Any developer or designer with write access to any